 Among many reciprocal behaviours, reciprocity and reciprocal altruism were well documented in several species.
 Although cooperation is needed in order to succeed in both reciprocity and reciprocal altruism, the latter add the possibility of getting reward by defeating an opponent.
 Some works had assessed reciprocal altruism behaviour by means of iPD paradigm in different ways, but the experiments results revealed either low levels of cooperation [wood2016cooperation] or dependant on a treatment that enhances the cooperation preference (mutualism matrix) ([stephens2002discounting], [kefi2007accumulated], [st2009long]).
 Direct reciprocity, which is established between two individuals, has been observed in monkeys [11][21, 22][3] and in rats [24, 25, 26, 7].
 There, while food quality seemed to impact on the cooperative behaviour, a key factor to obtain reliable cooperation levels was the opponent behaviour.
 In this sense, individuals tended to be more cooperative with opponents that had cooperated in the past [19, 6][12].
 However, when reciprocal altruism is studied, differences between species come to light.
 Thus, while reciprocal altruism has been proven in monkeys (ref Parker 1977), birds and rats failed to reach high levels of cooperation, even for complex combinations of rewards and punishments in the payoff matrix [35].

-The reasons why some species do not learn reciprocal altruism remain obscure.
+The reasons why some species do not learn reciprocal altruism remain still not clear.
 A possible explanation is that animals are not able to discriminate low contrast reward contingencies.
 Indeed, it was shown that rats failed to discriminate the amount of reward when the number of reward units was bigger than three [4].

 Here, we used the iPD to test how payoff matrix components promote or disrupt altruistic behaviour.
 In that sense, positive rewards (food) have been combined with negative ones (time-out) in a game where the opponent was trained to execute a Tit for Tat strategy.